Eat healthy with a little help from 3SquaresVT!

 How does the monthly payment work?

-If anyone in your household is under 65, your monthly benefit will be added to an EBT card that can be used to buy food at many stores and farmers' markets much like you'd use a bankcard or credit card.
+If anyone in your household is under 65, your monthly benefit will be added to an EBT card that can be used to buy eligible food items at participating stores and farmers' markets much like you'd use a bankcard or credit card.
 Click here to get more information about how the card works and where you can use it.

 If everyone in your household is 65 or older or receiving Supplemental Security Income (SSI), your benefits will be deposited as cash directly into your bank account.